 When you buy a gift for the (Primary) Saver in your life, by all means, get a good deal.
 Buy nothing at full price.
-And coupons are encouraged.
+Coupons and all other forms of bargain hunting are encouraged.

 If that’s not the way you generally shop, that’s okay.
 That’s not what matters right now.
 This gift is for them and how much you spent on it matters to a Saver.
 Too much money spent on a gift makes it more difficult for a Saver to enjoy it.